-CV NEWS FEED // More than thirty pregnancy resource centers and offices of pro-life groups have been attacked since a draft Supreme Court opinion overturning Roe v.
-Wade was leaked in early May.
-Pro-abortion domestic terrorists have claimed responsibility — and are promising more attacks in a “summer of rage“.
+CV NEWS FEED // At least 88 pregnancy resource centers and pro-life groups have been attacked and vandalized since a draft Supreme Court opinion overturning Roe v.
+Wade was leaked in early May 2022.
+Pro-abortion domestic terrorists have claimed responsibility, and delivered on their promise of a “summer of rage“.

 After an attack in Madison, Wisconsin, Jane’s Revenge claimed credit and said they were at “war” with pro-life groups.
 They demanded “the disbanding of all anti-choice establishments” and said the first attack was “only a warning”.
 Since then, several attacks have used the words “Jane Was Here” or “REVENGE”.
-The group is planning a “Night of Rage” for the night after the final Supreme Court decision is released.
 The identity of the group’s leadership and the sources of its funding are unclear.

 The map and this post will be updated as the news develops.